 Enforcement action by CAA in case of non-compliance with requirements by aerodrome operators;

-Surveillance and detection of non-conformity with aerodrome regulatory requirements as applied within The [STATE], conducted by foreign governments, airlines, and ICAO under the Universal Safety Oversight Audit Programme (USOAP).
+Surveillance and detection of non-conformity with aerodrome regulatory requirements as applied within [STATE], conducted by foreign governments, airlines, and ICAO under the Universal Safety Oversight Audit Programme (USOAP).

-Under the civil air regulations there is a requirement for specified entities to develop and submit an aerodrome manual to the CAA.
+Under the [civil air regulations] there is a requirement for specified entities to develop and submit an aerodrome manual to the CAA.
 Aerodrome manuals describe in detail how operators implement the various standards required of them.
 If an aerodrome manual is accepted by the CAA, it is an indication that, at the time, information and processes contained within the manual were to the standards required to be met by the operator, and that the aerodrome certificate holder is expected to consistently maintain compliance with the mandatory safety requirements.
 The contents of the manual form the basis for any audit or inspection conducted by the CAA.

 Definitions